Receive the latest Rome news, travel tips, insights and more + a free Rome eBook - Subscribe Today!

 You do still have to walk through them, but the focus of the tour will be the Sistine Chapel and Saint Peter's Basilica.

-I don't mean to sound cliché but I really do believe that visiting the Vatican museums is absolutely worth doing in its entirety, even if you really only wanted to see the Sistine Chapel.
+I really do believe that visiting the Vatican museums is absolutely worth doing in its entirety, even if you really only wanted to see the Sistine Chapel.

 I highly suggest taking a tour to visit the museums.
-They will take care of getting your tickets.

 But if you go your own without a tour, you could get the audio guide, or follow my instructions here for the best way to visit the Vatican Museums.
-And you will have to book your tickets on your own.

-Here's a great Vatican Highlights Tour with St. Peter’s Dome Climb
+Here's a great Vatican Highlights Tour with St. Peter’s Dome Climb.

-With the below tours, you will have a really VIP, exclusive experience, and you'll get to enjoy the Sistine Chapel almost alone:
+With the below tours, you will have a VIP, exclusive experience, and you'll get to enjoy the Sistine Chapel almost alone:

 On this exclusive tour with Walks of Italy, you will have true VIP access to the Vatican museums - literally accompanying the guard who opens all the doors to get the museums ready for visits.